 As discussed in more detail below, agencies generally look to ensure, among other things, that the divested assets are sufficient to preserve competition; that the buyer has the business and financial capability to compete successfully; and that the actual mechanics of the divestiture are likely to enable success.

 In terms of the assets to be divested in structural remedies, the requirements are fact-specific.
 Although each transaction is unique, the ‘Division favors the divestiture of an existing business entity that has already demonstrated its ability to compete in the relevant market.’
 However, depending on the facts and circumstances, the agencies may accept a divestiture of less than an existing, intact business or may demand more than an existing, intact business.
 In situations where less than an existing business is being divested, the agencies may consider other protections, such as an upfront buyer or ‘crown jewel’ provisions, both of which are discussed in more detail below.

-The agencies will also consider the potential buyer or buyers to ensure that the divested assets are likely to be used to preserve competition.
-As discussed below, the analysis of the buyer is influenced by a variety factors, including the nature of the assets in the divestiture package and the timing of the remedy.
+The agencies will also examine the potential buyer or buyers to try to ensure that the divested assets are likely to be used to preserve competition.
+As discussed below, the analysis of buyers is influenced by a variety of factors, including the nature of the assets in the divestiture package and the timing of the remedy.
 For example, there can be different considerations and procedural requirements in the context of a divestiture to an ‘upfront buyer’ than in the context of a divestiture without an initially identified buyer.